-As Director Corporate Affairs, Angelika is focused on how the organisation can work with key partners from Central Government and the private sector, locally and internationally to generate urban regeneration at speed and at scale.
+As General Manager Community & Stakeholder Relations, Angelika is focused on how the organisation can work with key partners from Central Government and the private sector, locally and internationally to generate urban regeneration at speed and at scale.
 Angelika believes the biggest challenge for Panuku is to strike a balance between achieving commercial outcomes for the benefit of its shareholder (Auckland Council), while ensuring that Panuku realises its vision of creating spaces that Aucklanders love.

-The Corporate Services directorate ensures that Panuku has effective and efficient internal control mechanisms, processes and systems to support the safe delivery of projects and business functions.
+The Chief Financial Officer ensures that Panuku has effective and efficient internal control mechanisms, processes and systems to support the safe delivery of projects and business functions.

 Carl Gosbee has over 20 years’ experience in corporate financial management for property, regeneration and housing companies.

 He is a Fellow of the Association of Chartered Certified Accountants, and has held executive financial roles in the United Kingdom and New Zealand.
 Carl has extensive experience leading high performance teams within the back office, property investment and customer service arenas.

 Carl joined Waterfront Auckland in early 2012.
 In September 2015 Carl was appointed his current role as Director of Corporate Services.

 David has spent most of his career working for the people of Tāmaki Makaurau.